Feature request #8143

 That is my dream for qgis, a closer synergy with the geodatabase of open formats (to allow for example store the computed vector/raster layers into a DB instead of shp+tif) and one way or another the challenge will be allow do simple things in a simple way.

-#9 Updated by Saber Razmjooei almost 10 years ago
+#9 Updated by Saber Razmjooei over 10 years ago

 I wonder if it is possible to add the functionality (dropping a column) from: